JimmyChao90196/Note/iOS_Development/KVO_and_NotificationCenter.md

 In the class that we want to observe it's property<span style="color: #c89349">( In this case StorageManager )</span>:<br><br>

 - Decide a property to be observed<br>
-- This property should be the subclass of NSObject<br>
+- The class that owns this property should be the subclass of NSObject<br>
 - This property should be marked as @objc dynamic<br>
 <br>